jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
 Complete each install to disk.
 Assume each instance listed below is 64-bit version.
 Take a screen shot of each desktop after logging in.

-+ Debian Based
+* Debian Based
-    - Ubuntu 18.04 Desktop edition
+  * Ubuntu 18.04 Desktop edition
-    - Ubuntu 16.04 Desktop Edition
-    - Ubuntu 18.04 Server Edition
+  * Ubuntu 18.04 Server Edition
-    - Ubuntu 16.04 Server Edition
-    - Linux Mint 18
-    - Lubuntu 18.04 Desktop edition
+  * Lubuntu 18.04 Desktop edition
-    - Xubuntu 18.04 Desktop edition
-    - Trisquel Linux
+  * Trisquel Linux
-    - Debian 9.x
+  * Debian 9.x

-+ Red Hat Based
+* Red Hat Based
-    - Fedora 28 - Workstation edition
+  * Fedora 30 - Workstation edition
-    - Fedora Desktop XFCE Spin
-    - Centos 7.x - minimal install
+  * Centos 7.x - minimal install

+* BSD based
+  * Project Trident 18.x

+* Other Linux
+  * Alpine Linux

+* Pick one of this list
+  * DragonFlyBSD
+  * FreeBSD 12
+  * Xubuntu
+  * Gentoo Linux
+  * Arch Linux
-    - Oracle Linux 7 - (4GB download)
+  * Oracle Linux (4GB download)

-+ BSD based
-    - TrueOS 18.06 or 18.03
-    - FreeBSD 11.x
+  * Linux Mint
+  * OmniOS

 ![*Sample Deliverable*](images/Chapter-03/lab-sample-512-by-250.png "Sample Deliverable")